-The building of the Berlin wall in 1961, the ensuing escape attempts, and the later collapse of the Berlin Wall in 1989 are all highlighted in the movie Das Versprechen (The Promise) .
+The building of the Berlin wall in 1961, the ensuing escape attempts, the tunnels under the Berlin wall, and the later collapse of the Berlin Wall in 1989 are all highlighted in the movie Das Versprechen (The Promise) .

 The Economics of the Iron Curtain and the Berlin

 Wall - MANFRED TIETZEL, MARION WEBER, Universit�t

-Duisberg, Rationality and Society, Vol. 6, No. 1, 58-78 (1994).
+Duisberg, Rationality and Society, Vol. 6, No. 1, 58-78 (1994)